 - Alternative Dispute Resolutions

-What do you find most rewarding about the AAML?
+What do you find most rewarding about being an AAML Fellow?

-What are you most eagerly anticipating in the coming year?
+What are you most looking forward to in the year ahead?

 William Boyd Scholarship for African American Law Students

 The Illinois Chapter of the American Academy of Matrimonial Lawyers sponsors the AAML Illinois Chapter William Stewart Boyd Scholarship for African American Law Students.
 This scholarship is a one-time award of $5,000 to a first-year law student attending Illinois Law Schools.
 It is named for the Hon.
 William Stewart Boyd, who has spent more than two decades as an Associate Judge for the Cook County Circuit Court, and who has agreed to mentor the scholarship winners.